-Beverage cartons are an important contributor to Europe’s low carbon circular economy and ACE members support measures promoting sustainable use of our natural resources.
-We commit to keeping responsible use of our resources and biodiversity at the heart of our actions, by ensuring sustainable sourcing and stringent supply chain requirements at each step of the process.
+Beverage cartons are an important contributor to Europe’s low carbon circular economy and (remove extra space) ACE members are committed to ensuring the responsible use of resources and keeping biodiversity at the heart of their actions, by ensuring sustainable sourcing and stringent supply chain requirements at each step of the process.

-All paperboard that goes into ACE members’ products comes from sustainably managed forests, certified to rigorous sustainability standards.
+All paperboard that goes into ACE members’ products comes from sustainably managed forests, certified by rigorous sustainability standards.

-The renewable nature of the raw material used in beverage cartons allows beverage cartons to have one of the lowest carbon footprints in their core use categories of milk and juice.
+The renewable nature of the raw material used in beverage cartons allows them to have one of the lowest carbon footprints in their core use categories of milk and juice.
 To complete the circle, through recycling, beverage cartons provide further valuable material with which to produce other paper products.